ibm-cloud-docs/text-to-speech/SSML-transformation.md

 -   `Young` gives the voice a more youthful sound.
 -   `Soft` makes the voice sound softer.

 You can apply the optional `strength` attribute to either built-in voice to control the extent to which the service applies the transformation.
 Think of the value as a blending factor that the service applies to the original voice.
-The attribute accepts a value in the range of 0% (the voice remains unaltered) to 100% (the full extent of transformation); if you omit the attribute, the default strength is `100%`.
+The attribute accepts a value in the range of 0 to 100 percent.
+Specifying `0%` leaves the voice unaltered; specifying `100%` achieves the full extent of transformation.
+If you omit the attribute, the default strength is `100%`.

 > **Note:** The service ignores attributes for custom transformations when you use a built-in transformation.